 Research and articles

-Inquisitive about inquiry?
-Loaded with cognitive load?
-Part 1 (from Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson discuss the limitations of cognitive load theory and the forms of thinking promoted by inquiry.
+(Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson on the limitations of cognitive load theory and the forms of thinking promoted by inquiry.

 Postgraduate students and trainee teachers who are interested in carrying out research into the Inquiry Maths model and mathematical inquiry more broadly might consider research questions related to the following topics: